ifnspaml/PESQDNN/README.md

 ```
  ## Citation

+- This work is accepted for publication in IEEE/ACM Transactions on Audio, Speech, and Language Processing.
+The published article is accessible with this IEEE Xplore link: [https://ieeexplore.ieee.org/document/10256199](https://ieeexplore.ieee.org/document/10256199).
-If you use the scripts in your research, please cite
+- If you use the scripts in your research, please cite
 ```
 @article{xu2023PESQDNN,
-  author =  {Z. Xu, Z. Zhao and T. Fingscheidt}, title =   {{Coded Speech Quality Measurement by a Non-Intrusive PESQ-DNN}}, journal = {arXiv preprint arXiv: 2304.09226}, year =    {2023}, month =   {Apr.}
+  author =  {Z. Xu, Z. Zhao and T. Fingscheidt}, title =   {{Coded Speech Quality Measurement by a Non-Intrusive PESQ-DNN}}, journal = {IEEE/ACM Transactions on Audio, Speech, and Language Processing}, year =    {2023}, month =   {Sept.}
+  DOI = {10.1109/TASLP.2023.3317574}
 }
 ```
 ## Acknowledgements
 - The author would like to thank Marvin Sach and Jan Pirklbauer for the advice concerning the construction of these source code in GitHub.
 - The author would also like to thank Maximilian Strake for sharing the script for audio pre-processing.